25 Years of IOM Presence in Helsinki

-This year we are celebrating 25 years of IOM presence in Helsinki.
+In 2017 we celebrated 25 years of IOM presence in Helsinki.

 Hynninen was very active in working for the mission to be opened, as was also the Finnish government.
 That played a big part in the decision to chose Helsinki as the location of Regional Office for the Baltic and Nordic states.

-The office in Helsinki started very small, with just a few staff, some international IOM staff, some seconded by the ministries that IOM cooperated with.
+The office in Helsinki started very small, with just a few staff members, some international IOM staff, some seconded by the ministries that IOM cooperated with.

 Cooperation with the governments is a central part of IOM’s work to establish good migration governance.
-The other part is the hands-on work with the migrants that IOM Finland has done in many different forms in many different countries.
+Another important part is the hands-on work with the migrants that IOM Finland has done in many forms in different countries.

-As one part of our celebration we are organizing an Anniversary Seminar at the House of the Estates in Helsinki on May 24th, where we will talk about all that we have achieved but even more look into the future of migration movements.
+As one part of our celebration we organized an Anniversary Seminar at the House of the Estates in Helsinki on May 24th, where we will talk about all that we have achieved but even more look into the future of migration movements.

-We will be publishing excerpts from our anniversary publication on our blog (to be compiled here) so if you want to read more about things that have happened during this quarter of a century you have the chance.
+Below you can find four excerpts from our anniversary publication if you want to read more about things that have happened during the first quarter of a century of IOM Finland.